Your questions, answered

 What happens if I arrive late?

 No worries!
-Though general admission tickets specify timed entry, if you’re late, the Museum will allow guests to enter the exhibit halls any time after the time specified on your timed-entry ticket.
+Though general admission tickets specify timed entry, if you’re late, the Museum will allow guests to enter the exhibit halls any time after the time specified on your ticket.

 Late arrivals for scheduled events, films, and timed-entry traveling exhibition should visit the Box Office, and staff will do their best to accommodate guests to the next available entry time pending availability.
 No availability guaranteed.
 No refunds.